paritytech/capi/docs/Effects.md

 Another advantage of this programming model is that developers can see performance improvements as we enhance the effect runtime.
 Today, a Capi effect may take 100ms to execute.
 Tomorrow, it may take 30ms.
 The day after, ...

 Onward to adventure.

+---

+Now that we've gone over the basics of Capi's effect system, let's take a look at [how we read from different kinds of on-chain storage](./Reading.md).